 This is saying, the people who had captured them were not God’s people.
 God allowed the heathen to take them to teach them a lesson.
 God controls everyone, even these Babylonians.
 They did not realize it, but it was God’s plan that the Babylonians take them, to cause them to repent.

-We and the Jewish people are God’s chosen, as long as we obey Him and are faithful to Him.
+We and the Jewish people are God’s chosen.
+We should obey Him and be faithful to Him.

 Isaiah Chapter 63 Questions